-Alcohol abuse is still a current problem in the United States.
+Alcohol Abuse Program is here because alcohol abuse is still a current problem in the United States.
 According to the National Institute of Alcohol Abuse and Alcoholism (NIAAA), “more than 95,000 people die yearly from alcohol-related causes”.
 And it’s not just deaths.
 Alcohol and alcoholism have given rise to the destruction of marriages, underage drinking, disorders of unborn children, and liver illnesses, among others.
 Furthermore, statistics of the NIAAA show that alcohol use disorders affect the economy as well, with alcohol misuse costing the country $249.0 billion.
 So if you have alcohol use disorder and are willing to be treated, you should look for treatment providers with a suitable alcohol abuse programs treatment plan.

 What’s included in an alcohol abuse program?